Ethers.rs Rust Library

 Send Transaction Script

-1. Create a new asynchronous function named send_transaction that takes a client object's reference and the sending and receiving addresses as input
+send_transactionthat takes a client object's reference and the sending and receiving addresses as input - Create the transaction object, and include the

-4. Print the transaction after it is confirmed
+clientobject to send the transaction - Print the transaction after it is confirmed

 // ...